Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

-All results regarding implicit SPHS can be therefore introduced exploiting the notion of tangent and cotangent bundle of order 2.
-In particular Definition \ref{DEF:SGDS} can be directly generalized to consider It\^{o} stochastic vector fields as follows.
+All results regarding implicit SPHS \fc{can be introduced} exploiting the notion of tangent and cotangent bundle of order 2. \fc{The latter implies that the corresponding implicit stochastic Hamiltonian system is defined in It\^{o} sense}.
+In particular, Definition \ref{DEF:GDS} can be directly generalized to consider It\^{o} stochastic vector fields as follows.

-\begin{Definition}[Generalized stochastic Dirac structure of order 2] A \textit{generalized stochastic Dirac structure} of order 2 $\mathcal{D}_2$ on a manifold $\XX$ is a smooth vector subbundle $\mathcal{D} \subset \tau \XX \oplus \tau^* \XX$ such that $\mathcal{D}_2=\mathcal{D}^\perp_2$, being $\mathcal{D}^\perp_2$ the orthogonal complement defined as
+\begin{Definition}[Generalized stochastic Dirac structure of order 2] A \textit{generalized stochastic Dirac structure} of order 2, $\mathcal{D}_2$, on a manifold $\XX$ is a smooth vector subbundle $\mathcal{D} \subset \tau \XX \oplus \tau^* \XX$ such that $\mathcal{D}_2=\mathcal{D}^\perp_2$, being $\mathcal{D}^\perp_2$ the orthogonal complement defined as

 \end{Definition}